 The PRIME program is designed for two types of students.
-The first are "career" changers, or students who have not completed the course requirements for medical school admission.
-The second type are "academic enhancers", or students who have completed most, if not all, of the course requirements for medical school admission by would like to take additional upper level undergraduate science coursework to raise their undergraduate and science GPA to be more competitive for medical school admission or their medical school of choice.
+The first are "career changers", or students who have not completed the course requirements for medical school admission.
+The second type are "academic enhancers", or students who have completed most, if not all, of the course requirements for medical school admission by would like to take additional upper level undergraduate science coursework to raise their undergraduate and science GPA to be more competitive for admission to the medical school of their choice.

 - Successful completion of a bachelor's degree from an accredited college or university that has been conferred prior to matriculation

 - A personal statement

 - Demonstrated commitment to understanding and serving the needs of others through volunteer activities and/or through community service.